Teaching for Mastery

 - Creating a cadre of Mastery Specialist primary teachers, expert in their own classrooms and in supporting colleagues in their own and other schools.

 - Work Groups (sometimes known as Teacher Research Groups or TRGs), led by classroom-based Mastery Specialists, involving six or seven local primary schools.
 These networks provide professional development and specialist support to schools, enabling the introduction of teaching for mastery in a sustainable way.
 By the summer of 2023, more than 10,000 primary schools will receive training and develop practice in this way.
-Maths Hubs are currently (summer term 2018) welcoming applications from schools wishing to get involved in this programme in 2018-2019.
+Maths Hubs are currently (spring term 2019) welcoming applications from schools wishing to get involved in this programme in 2019/20.
 Full details available on the NCETM website.

 - Giving financial support to these participant schools to help them buy high quality textbooks, consistent with teaching for mastery